 NEWARK, N.J. - Dismissal of a shareholder class action lawsuit is proper, a federal judge in New Jersey ruled Jan.
 28, because shareholders failed to properly plead any actionable misrepresentations in making their federal securities law claims (Marianna Nasyrova v.
 Immunomedics Inc., et al., No. 14-1269, D. N.J.; 2015 U.S. Dist.
 LEXIS 9887).

-CAMDEN, N.J. - The railroad companies being sued by New Jersey residents who contend that they were injured as result of exposure to vinyl chloride that was the result of a train derailment filed a brief on Dec.
-22 in New Jersey federal court, arguing that the motions for voluntary dismissal filed by some plaintiffs should be vacated (In re: Paulsboro Derailment Cases, No. 13-784, D. N.J.).
+CAMDEN, N.J. - Railroad companies sued by New Jersey residents who contend that they were injured as result of exposure to vinyl chloride that was the result of a train derailment filed a brief on Jan.
+29, arguing that that case should be dismissed because the plaintiffs' trespass claim fails as a matter of law (In re: Paulsboro Derailment Cases, No. 13-784, D. N.J.).